 A Solo-K plan is a wonderful retirement plan for the self-employed individual.
 While generally easy to administer, as Trustee, you do have responsibilities not only to the plan but also to the IRS.
-Listed below are some administration responsibilities of the plan's Trustee (most likely you, the business owner) in making sure you are not only accurately administering the plan, but also complying with any IRS requirements for the plan.
+Listed below are some administration responsibilities of the plan's Trustee (most likely you, the business owner) in making sure you accurately administer the plan but also comply with any IRS requirements for the plan.

-You will be retaining the services of a plan document sponsor for the creation and registration of your Solo-K plan documents.
+You will be retaining the services of a plan document sponsor (e.g., PGI SelfDirected, LLC) for the creation, registration and maintenance of your Solo-K plan documents.
 As part of this relationship, you will want to ensure you understand the Solo-K plan process and structure.
 Remember, this is your Solo-K plan that you must correctly administer.
-Knowing the ebbs and flow of this process and your responsibilities is key.
+Knowing the ebbs and flows related to this process and your responsibilities are key.

 Keeping in line with the "this is your plan" notion, this is an important consideration.
 Some plan document sponsors will simply suggest to "open a bank account and you can start making your contributions into the business banking account for the Solo-K plan."

 To start, there are different types of contributions (e.g., elective deferrals (pre-tax and Roth), employer match/profit sharing, after-tax contributions, and rollover contributions) that can be made to the plan and each sub-account should have its own account.